If you plan on bringing a prop, you’ve come to the right place!

 - Whips – whips which are peace bonded to prevent uncoiling will be permitted.

 - No real guns of any type are allowed.

 - No paintball guns are allowed.

-- All airsoft weapons that have a magazine must have the magazine removed and chamber cleared of any projectiles.
-If the magazine cannot be removed, the weapon must be empty of projectiles.
+- All airsoft props that have a magazine must have the magazine removed and chamber cleared of any projectiles.
+If the magazine cannot be removed, the prop must be empty of projectiles.

-- Any airsoft weapon that is battery operated must not contain batteries.
+- Any airsoft prop that is battery operated must not contain batteries.

-- Gas-powered airsoft weapons cannot have propellant present in the weapon or magazine.
+- Gas-powered airsoft props cannot have propellant present in the prop or magazine.

 - ‘Nerf’-type weapons – allowed as long as no ammunition is present

 - Waterguns – allowed as long as no liquid is present